hanuljeon95/hanuljeon95.github.io/_posts/2019-02-14-Axiom-of-Regularity.markdown

 ----
 <!-- Set-theoretic hierarchy -->
-One of important consequence of the axiom of regularity is it provides a hierarchical structure of $V$: define the collection $\langle V_\alpha\mid \alpha\in\mathrm{Ord}\rangle$ recursively as follows:
+One of an important consequence of the axiom of regularity is it provides a hierarchical structure of $V$: define the collection $\langle V_\alpha\mid \alpha\in\mathrm{Ord}\rangle$ recursively as follows:

 * $V_0=\varnothing$,